Speech & Language Centre - Introduction

 - "My ears have radar to somebody else".

-Students in the SLC benefit from the academic and social opportunities that a mainstream school can offer, whilst also having the intensive support and help they need.
+Students in the provision benefit from the academic and social opportunities that a mainstream school can offer, whilst also having the intensive support and help they need.

-All SLC pupils belong to a tutor group in the main school and we encourage them to identify and take part with this group.
+All students belong to a tutor group in the main school and we encourage them to identify and take part with this group.

 It is our aim to provide a supportive environment, where all students will take part in all the challenges and experiences of a mainstream school.